WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### AIVE - Research Software Engineering
 The project would involve a series of stages to bring the software infrastructure to a level that will help with development in a complex research environment where currently only 2 people in the world know the software.
 For more details see the [AIVE project](student-aive).

-### Imaging - Research - Data Engineering, Full-Stack Web Developer
-This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
-For more details see [Imaging project](student-imaging) and the [Imaging Getting Started Wiki](https://github.com/WEHI-ResearchComputing/Imaging-Getting-Started/wiki).

 ### Clinical Dashboards - Research - Data Analytics, Full-Stack Web Developer, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards), the [Extract PDF Wiki](https://github.com/Clinical-Informatics-Collaborative/pdf-extraction-clinical-reports/wiki), and the [Clinical Dashboards Wiki](https://github.com/Clinical-Informatics-Collaborative/clinical_dashboards/wiki).

-### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack Web Developer, or Software Engineering
-This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
-For more details see [Genomics Metadata Multiplexing project.](student-genomics-metadata.md) and the [Genomics Metadata Multiplexing Wiki](https://github.com/WEHI-ResearchComputing/Genomics-Metadata-Multiplexing/wiki)

 ### BioNix - Research - Data Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix) and the [BioNix Getting Started Wiki](https://github.com/WEHI-ResearchComputing/BioNix-GettingStarted/wiki).